nastylion/Pref/README.md

 All done in a single line of code

 ## Example

-###### Demo
+Decareing a shared preference key with default value as a variable.
-Decareing a shared prference key with default value as a variable.

 In this case `anyName` will be updated automatically everytime the shared preference changes.
-It holds the default value `false` and is stored with 'sharedPreferenceKey'
+It holds the default value `false` and is stored with the key:'sharedPreferenceKey'
-Use second parameter with false if you want to initialize synchronously the preference value.
+Use the second parameter with false if you want to initialize the preference value synchronously.
-String is extended by `.asPref(t:T)` to create a `Pref<T>` object.
+String is extended with `.asPref(t:T)` to create a `Pref<T>` object, will make your Settings object look clean.
 ```
 object Settings {
  //name of the string defines the key where the value is stored in the shared preferences
- val switchValue = "switch".asPref(false) // false is the default value, defines the type of the Pref
+ val booleanValue = "sharedPreferenceKey".asPref(false) // false is the default value, defines the type of the Pref

  //sync delcaration example false executes the initial shared preference read synchronously
- val anyName = "sharedPreferenceKey".asPref("defaultValue",false)
+ val anyName = "stringExample".asPref("defaultValue", false)
 }
 ```